Skip to main content

 Pineapple Tart

-Sweet tart made with Antigua Black Pineapple, showcasing the island's famous fruit in pastry form.
+A sweet tart built around Antigua Black Pineapple, the island's famous fruit baked into pastry.

 vegetarianContains: glutenContains: dairyContains: eggs